PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 The flow is now available in the bucket under `gcs-flow/slugified-current-timestamp`.

-::: tip Sensible Defaults
+::: tip Flow Results
-Flows registered with this storage option will automatically be labeled with `"gcs-flow-storage"`; this helps prevents agents not explicitly authenticated with your GCS project from attempting to run this flow.

-Additionally, in more recent releases of Core your flow will default to using a `GCSResult` for persisting any task results in the same GCS location.
+In more recent releases of Core your flow will default to using a `GCSResult` for persisting any task results in the same GCS location.
 :::

 :::tip Google Cloud Credentials